m3db/m3/docs/how_to/single_node.md

-# Deploying a single node
+# M3DB Single Node Deployment

 Deploying a single-node cluster is a great way to experiment with M3DB and get a feel for what it has to offer.
 Our Docker image by default configures a single M3DB instance as one binary